Occupational Safety and Health/Disaster Prevention

 Basic Approach

-Because its operations span diverse fields, the DIC Group has numerous processes that use hazardous and toxic materials and rotating devices, including ones that do not involve chemical reactions.
-Any accident involving such materials or devices has the potential to significantly impact society in general and damage the health of Group and partner company employees and local residents.
-With the aim of preventing such accidents, the Group has earned the International Organization for Standardization’s Occupational Safety and Health Management System (OSHMS) certification and, based on the results of stringent risk assessments, places a high priority on reducing risks in the workplace by enhancing awareness of Principles of Safe Conduct and by training highly perceptive safety personnel.
-The Group also strives to enhance safety through efforts to reinforce its safety infrastructure and create a safety-oriented corporate culture.
+The DIC Group recognizes operational safety both as fundamental to its businesses and the core component of Responsible Care.
+The Group thus promotes active occupational safety and health, security and disaster prevention measures to foster a “Safety First” philosophy Groupwide and on the part of every employee.
+Because its operations span diverse fields, the Group has numerous processes that use hazardous and toxic materials, as well as rotating devices, not all of which involve chemical reactions.
+Any accident using such materials or devices has the potential to significantly impact society in general and damage the health of Group and/or partner company employees and local residents.
+With the aim of preventing such accidents, the Group encourages individual Group companies to earn the International Organization for Standardization’s Occupational Safety and Health Management System (OSHMS) certification and, based on the results of stringent risk assessments, prioritizes reducing risks in the workplace by promoting adherence to Principles of Safe Conduct and training highly perceptive safety personnel.
+The Group also strives to enhance safety through efforts to reinforce its safety infrastructure and create a safetyoriented corporate culture.

 Framework for Promotion